 - If you haven't tried it, you honestly tell visitors you haven't tried it.

 - You place the referral links naturally in your relevant content.

-- The wrong way to do this is you
+- The wrong way is that you have

-- have never tried the product yet you speak very highly about it and you just sharing the links so that you can make money violating your fans trust.
+- just sharing the links so that you can make money means violating your fan's trust.

 - spam all your post with referral links even when they are not relevant.

 - spam people's mailbox and social media feed with plenty of referral links via emails.

 I'm sure there are over a thousand different ways that you can monetize a food blog and if you read a few more posts on the internet you will be amazed at how much money you can make.